 In order to qualify for federal and state funding, you must complete the Free Application for Federal Student Aid (FAFSA) each year.
-Starting with the 2017-2018 academic year you may complete the FAFSA as early as October 1st using prior-prior year (PPY) tax information.
+For the 2022-2023 academic year you may complete the FAFSA as early as October 1st using prior-prior year (PPY) tax information.
 What is PPY?
 Click here for a short video.

 Remember to designate Stevens Institute of Technology as the recipient of your application by using our federal school code number: 002639.
 We encourage you to complete the FAFSA as early as possible each year, as some forms of aid are available on a first-come, first-served basis.
 The FAFSA can be filed as early as October 1.
-For incoming students, the priority deadline is February 15.
+For Early Decision I applicants, the FAFSA deadline is December 1 and for Early Decision II applicants, the deadline is January 15.
+For all other incoming students, the priority deadline is February 15.
 For returning students, the priority deadline is April 15.